League Rules (Full Ice)

 h.
 Head coach is responsible for players/coaches to sit out suspension(s) as per OHF minimum suspension list or additional suspensions could be given by the League Commissioner.
 Suspensions must be listed on game sheets.

-Rule 8: Game Results (Atom to Juvenile Divisions)
+Rule 8: Game Results

-b.
+a.
 A game will be considered complete when 5 minutes of the 3rd period has been completed.

-c.
+b.
 All suspended games under 25 minutes will be reviewed by the CHL Board.